 “But,” I began in an attempt to resist; alas, my battered heart hadn’t the strength to step into another fight.

 I slowly opened up my hands, straighten my back, and turned my face in the direction of the cafe.
-I had made a hasty escape from the cafe in a frenzy of vociferous thoughts and conflicting emotions.
-As I walked the seemingly long way back, my heart felt sore, but it was quiet and my thoughts were focused, moving together on a single train, “everything’s gonna be okay.”
+As I walked the seemingly long way back, my heart felt sore, but it was quiet and my thoughts were focused, moving together on a single train, “everything is going to be okay.”

 When I arrived at the cafe entrance I was met with an open door and a smile.